xinyangli/nixpkgs/doc/builders/images/makediskimage.section.md

 - bootloader installation have timestamps ;
 - SQLite Nix store database contain registration times ;
-- UIDs / GIDs Nix mappings are in a non-deterministic order ;
 - `/etc/shadow` is in a non-deterministic order

 For more, read the function signature source code for documentation on arguments: <https://github.com/NixOS/nixpkgs/blob/master/nixos/lib/make-disk-image.nix>.